Force over Distance: Chapter 50

 Rush picked up the DVD case on the table next to the bed and shook it at him.

-“It’s actually more like a mini-series,” Chloe whispered guiltily.
+“It’s more like a mini-series,” Chloe said guiltily.
 “I may have not been entirely forthright about that.
 But it’s not six hours.”

 “How long is it?”
 Young asked.